PhilipK/BoilR/tips_for_linux.md

 ### Epic

-I recommend you just use [Legendary](https://github.com/derrod/legendary).
+I recommend you just use Heroic, Rare or [Legendary](https://github.com/derrod/legendary).
 But if you really really want to use EGS you can:

 - Install [Lutris](https://lutris.net/)
 - Install EGS from Lutris [here](https://lutris.net/games/epic-games-store/)